Funding opportunity

 You should also include details of any advisory group that will be appointed to oversee the development of the centre.

-ESRC will work with the appointed centre on their governance arrangements to ensure suitable representation from government departments and representation from the UKRI creating opportunities, improving outcomes theme (see the ‘additional information’ section).
+We will work with the appointed centre on their governance arrangements to ensure suitable representation from government departments and representation from the UKRI “Creating Opportunities, Improving Outcomes” theme (see the ‘Additional Information’ section below).

 You are also expected to indicate your plans for monitoring progress against your logic model, and any plans for self-evaluation throughout the lifetime of the award.

-We will be looking for evidence of long-term strategic and financial institutional commitment to the proposed centre, above the required 20% (as UKRI funds at 80% FEC).
+We will be looking for evidence of long-term strategic and financial institutional commitment to the proposed centre, above the required 20% (as we fund at 80% FEC), which should be detailed in the Organisational Support section.
 This should be through the provision of grant-associated parallel activities.
-Examples include but are not limited to:
+Examples include but are not limited to, studentships, summer schools, refurbishment of facilities for the Centre, provision of equipment, administration and new lectureships.

 Research ethics